Dr James McMillan

 Biography

 Dr James McMillan is a general practitioner (GP) and medical educator.
-He graduated from Edinburgh University in 1999 (MB ChB).
-He completed his general practice specialist training in Tayside and worked in partnership in Perth for about 5 years.
+He graduated from Edinburgh University in 1999 (MBChB).
+He completed his general practice specialist training in Tayside and worked as a principal GP in Perth, Scotland, for about 5 years.
 Following this he spent two and a half years as a physician in rural Alberta, Canada.
-He continues to work as a sessional GP and has worked as an educator at the University since 2015.
-He holds a Master’s in Medical Education.
+He continues to work as a sessional GP and has been an educator at the University of Dundee since 2015.
+He holds a masters degree in medical education (MMEd) from the University of Dundee and is a fellow of the Royal College of General Practitioners.

 Research